zqmillet/JournalAnalysis/Readme.md

 ![image](./Figures/ReviewTimeDistribution/IEEETransactionOnIndustrialElectronics.png)

+* The minimum review time is 11 Days,
+* The average review time is 204.7581 Days,
+* The maximum review time is 597 Days.

 The page number distribution of [IEEE Transactions on Industrial Electronics][TIE] is shown as following figure.

 ![image](./Figures/PageNumberDistribution/IEEETransactionOnIndustrialElectronics.png)

+* The minimum page number is 3,
+* The average page number is 10.5774,
+* The maximum page number is 16.

 The relationship between review time and page number of [IEEE Transactions on Industrial Electronics][TIE] is shown as following figure.